IngSystemCix/IngSystemCix-NVIM/README.md

 Then, copy the contents of the cloned project and paste them into the following path:

 `C:\Users\${username}\AppData\Local\nvim`

+> [!NOTE]
+> After placing all the files in the nvim folder, you need to open PowerShell as an administrator and run the following command:

+`Remove-Item -Recurse -Force "$env:LOCALAPPDATA\nvim\.git", "$env:LOCALAPPDATA\nvim\assets"`

 Before running, you need to install this C compiler: